dariru3/clasp_codelab/README.md

-# Flow for creating a file using clasp, git, and github.
+# Flow for creating a workspace using clasp, git, and github.
-1. Add files to local folder
+1. Add files to local folder using clasp
 2. Initiate git
-3. Create GH repo
+3. Create Github repo
-4. Add local repo to GH
+4. Add local repo to Github

 TODO add details for each step